 We will tackle some hints and techniques for developing highly effective PPC ads, and how to improve conversion rates once users reach your site.

-Pay-per-click advertising and conversion rate optimisation (CRO) really are the perfect companions.
+You’ll see why pay-per-click advertising and conversion rate optimisation (CRO) really are the perfect companions!

 Conversion Rate Optimisation

 Conversion rate optimisation is the process of optimising your sponsored search ads, landing pages, and overall website design to improve your conversion rate.

 This means that you are aiming to entice the highest possible percentage of visitors on your site, to complete your desired action.

 If your landing page appeals to your target audience, who are enticed by your ad creative, the higher the conversion rate is likely to be.

 Don’t be fooled, improving conversion rates requires time, resources, and testing.

 However, if you can spare some time to work to improve your site, there are a few key tasks to focus on…